CMP critics go to court, renew allegations of improper shutoff warnings

 By law, utilities are able to pursue customers who owe money, but their conduct is strictly governed by PUC rules.
 Most important, power can’t be disconnected to homes during the heating season, from Nov.
 15 to April 15, except in unusual circumstances and only with PUC approval.

-CMP said Monday that the allegations are inaccurate, and that the utility recently collaborated with the PUC and the state Office of Public Advocate to make sure wording in disconnection notices complies with state regulations.
+CMP said Monday that the allegations are inaccurate, and that the utility recently collaborated with the PUC and the state Public Advocate’s Office to make sure wording in disconnection notices complies with state regulations.

 CMP provided to the Portland Press Herald copies of two notices, from September and October, that clearly include references to PUC involvement.
 The September notice lays out payment options and arrangements and offers ways to help pay the bill.